Audace/audace.github.io/_posts/2016-02-19-A-Brief-Guide-To-The-Philly-Tech-Scene.md

 - [Startup Grind](https://www.startupgrind.com/philadelphia/): Startup Grind is the largest independent startup community, actively educating, inspiring, and connecting 215,000 founders in over 185 cities.
 We nurture startup ecosystems in 70 countries through events, media, and partnerships with organizations like Google for Entrepreneurs.
 The cornerstone of our global community are monthly events featuring successful local founders, innovators, educators and investors who share lessons learned on the road to building great companies.
 - [Rise Conference](https://riseconf.com/): A conference discussing how communities are being changed by civic innovation.
 - [OpenAccessPHL](http://openaccessphilly.com/): A network of passionate, engaged and active Philadelphia citizens.
 - [Meetup](http://www.meetup.com/): Leverage Meetup to find the latest tech events in Philly.
-The more active ones is the [Philly New Technology Meetup](http://www.meetup.com/Philly-New-Tech-Meetup/).
+The more active ones include the [Philly New Technology Meetup](http://www.meetup.com/Philly-New-Tech-Meetup/), [Philly.rb](http://www.meetup.com/Phillyrb/), [Philly DevOps](http://www.meetup.com/PhillyDevOps/), and [Software as Craft Philadelphia](http://www.meetup.com/Software-as-Craft-Philadelphia/).
 - [Philly Codefest](http://phillycodefest.com/): A 36-hour software and hardware hackathon with the goal of developing innovative solutions to help solve real world challenges.
 Open to all college students and professionals, Codefest gives everyone the opportunity to grow and learn — no matter your background or skill level.
 - [Philly ETE](http://phillyemergingtech.com/): Entering its 11th year, the Emerging Technologies Conference has brought the leaders of the open source community to Philadelphia to teach about their projects, their work and how these technologies are changing software development.
 During this time, ETE has become one of the largest gatherings of developers in the mid-Atlantic.